-Professor Debra Livingston Invested as Chief Judge of 2nd Circuit
+Professor Debra Livingston Invested as Chief Judge for the 2nd Circuit

 A federal judge since 2007 and a dedicated member of the Columbia Law School faculty, Livingston is the first woman to lead the U.S. Court of Appeals for the 2nd Circuit.